 Suspended students are not allowed to take classes for one semester before reapplying to come back.
 Part of the reapplication process requires a letter of appeal to the Admissions Council including a plan of how to raise their GPA.
 Part of the plan to raise their GPA is that students will be required to retake classes with a grade below a C in the first available semester.
 If re-accepted, students must earn a 3.0 term GPA to continue.
 Keep in mind that a minimum cumulative GPA of 3.0 is required for graduation.

 Full Time and Part Time Status

-Full-time Status: Students enrolled at Crown College for 12 or more credits per semester in undergraduate programs are considered full time and 6 or more credits per semester in graduate level programs.
+Full-time Status: Graduate students enrolled at Crown College for 6 or more credits per semester are considered full time.